Today’s superyacht charter guests have a wealth of choice at their fingertips whether dining on board, or stepping ashore to eat out.

 3 tips for Charter Guests for Superyacht Dining

-Here are our top tips that will help charter guests get the most from their Chef’s skills and elevate their superyacht dining experience.
+Here are Bespoke Yacht Charter’s top tips that will help superyacht charter guests get the most from their Chef’s skills and elevate their superyacht dining experience.

 - Be honest and specific when completing your food preference sheets

-Your Yacht Chef will rely on your preference sheets to create the menus for your luxury yacht charter and as long as they are aware of your requirements you can be certain that you will receive sublime cuisine.
+Your Yacht Chef will rely on your preference sheets to create the menus for your superyacht charter and as long as they are aware of your requirements you can be certain that you will receive sublime cuisine.

 Be specific about your likes and your dislikes, about what you normally eat and what you are prepared to sample.
 For example, if you only like white chocolate and not milk or dark chocolate make it clear.
 Be specific if there is a certain vintage or type of wine you like – you will be pleasantly surprised to find it on board if you requested it.